|Nutrition Facts (per serving)|

-The key to delicious, flavorful sauteed spinach is to saute it, not stew it, which is what I've seen too many people do when they think they're sauteing it.
+The key to delicious, flavorful sautéed spinach is to sauté it, not stew it, which is what I've seen too many people do when they think they're sautéing it.
 Cook it quickly over very high heat, stirring very frequently so the liquid that cooks off evaporates more or less immediately, so the pan stays dry and the spinach leaves are cooking in dry heat, not wet heat.
-Too many bunches of spinach have been ruined by low temperatures that cause the delicate leaves to stew in their own liquid (which can be tasty, but doesn't result in the brighter flavor of sauteed spinach).
-See how easy it is to saute spinach below.
+Too many bunches of spinach have been ruined by low temperatures that cause the delicate leaves to stew in their own liquid (which can be tasty but doesn't result in the brighter flavor of sautéed spinach).

-This recipe is as much a method as a recipe, so increase amounts and add seasoning as you like, just make sure that you're always using a pan that large enough to hold the spinach in a very shallow layer.
+This recipe is as much a method as a recipe, so increase amounts and add seasoning as you like, just make sure that you're always using a pan that's large enough to hold the spinach in a very shallow layer.
 Work in batches, if necessary.